827th Tank Destroyer Battalion

 The 827th Tank Destroyer Battalion was a tank destroyer battalion of the United States Army active during the Second World War.
 It was activated in April 1942 as a segregated African American unit, deploying to Europe at the end of 1944 and attached to 12th Armored Division.
 It saw action during Operation Nordwind in January 1945, where elements of the battalion performed creditably.
-However, its overall combat record was marred by severe disciplinary problems and insufficient training.
-It was withdrawn in February, and assigned to rear-area duties; while it nominally remained active for the remainder of the war, it had been effectively disbanded.

 Background

 The US Army's basic wartime racial policy, established in 1937, dictated that both whites and African Americans were to be inducted into the Army in equal proportions and strength, but that they were to be assigned to segregated units.
 Black soldiers could be led by white officers, but not vice versa, and unit composition was to be strictly controlled by the War Department.
 The mix of combat and support service units was, in theory, to be roughly equal between both groups.
-This caused tension between the Department and operational commanders, with the latter generally unwilling to provide places for black combat units.
+This caused tension between the department and operational commanders, with the latter generally unwilling to provide places for black combat units.
 In practice, almost all combat units in the pre-war period were white.

 In response to growing pressure for a more equal distribution, the White House issued a statement in October 1940 which, while reaffirming segregation, provided that, "Negro organizations will be established in each major branch of the service".
 The first black armored units, which had been a matter of great public interest, were activated in early 1941.
 Two black tank destroyer units were formed that December, as tank destroyer battalions were treated as a separate arm of service.
 A further five were activated in 1942, and four (in addition to two planned, but later canceled) in 1943.